• Skip to primary navigation

 While Queso Blanco may be similar to Salsa con Queso, there are unique qualities that distinguish between the two.

-It is important to note that Salsa con Queso typically contains multiple types of cheese mixed into salsa sauce creating a different texture than just plain queso.
+Note that Salsa con Queso typically contains multiple types of cheese mixed into salsa sauce creating a different texture than just plain queso.

-Therefore, when choosing which option to pair with your dish it’s essential to consider what flavor profile you’re trying to achieve.
+Therefore, when choosing which option to pair with your dish it's essential to consider what flavor you're trying to achieve.

 What is Salsa con Queso?